About the partnership

-A joint steering group decides advises which projects are to be included and which clinical studies can may be considered.
-The agreement sets the framework for a close collaboration in which researchers from both sides work together without imposing any limits on the scope of the research in advance.
-Investment decisions for the remainder of the collaboration will be taken continuously by a steering group comprising representatives from KI and MSD.
-The steering group is advisory, reviewing quality and improve ideas put forward.
+A joint steering group, comprising representatives from both KI and MSD, advises which research projects are to be included.
+The agreement sets the framework for a close collaboration in which researchers from both parties work together without imposing any limits on the scope of the research in advance.

-Karolinska Institutet and MSD are interested in exploring Real-world data analytic and methodology research Karolinska and MSD are interested in exploring novel methods e.g. modeling, predictive modeling, informatics, natural language processing, machine learning, artificial intelligence as well as other advanced analytic methods focused on generating insights and scientific evidence from real-world data to enhance product development and identify/quantify the clinical and economic value throughout product lifecycle.
+KI and MSD are together interested in exploring novel methods e.g. predictive modeling, informatics, natural language processing, machine learning, artificial intelligence as well as other advanced analytic methods focused on generating insights and scientific evidence from real-world data to enhance product development and identify/quantify the clinical and economic value throughout the product lifecycle.